 So how much to spend, and what will that get you?

 Like with holidays or property, that age-old adage applies with a wristwatch: spend as much as you can afford, as you’ll never regret it.
-But whatever that figure is, rest assured that with a Swiss watch, you will invariably get your money’s worth.
+But whatever that figure is, rest assured that with Swiss watches, you will invariably get your money’s worth.

 Watch snobs be gone: less than £500 will get you a very decent piece of wristwear, with all the after-sales support you’d expect from a watch 10 times the price.
 You’ll struggle to find a Swiss mechanical movement much under £800 (with the noble exceptions of Tissot and Hamilton) but there’s no shame in a Swiss quartz watch, powered by a battery instead of a spring.